 The Importance of Technical Analysis and Charting Software

-Most forex traders use technical analysis.
-In technical analysis, the charts supply plenty of data on what is happening to a specific currency pair, and in most instances, the fundamentals reflect in the charts.
+Technical analysis is a vital skill to learn as a forex trader.
+Presented visually, in the form of line, bars and candlesticks, charts supply price data on what is happening to a specific currency pair, and in most instances, the fundamentals reflect in the charts.

-Many believe that a trader is only as good as the charting software employed as part of a trading system.
-There are excellent software charting tools on the market, and many can also plug into your brokers’ Electronic trader platform.
-Good charting software includes Trendspider, an AI-powered technical analysis tool, and TradingView, which provides cloud-based charting software that you can access from anywhere.
+A widely held view is that a currency trader is only as good as the charting software they employ as part of a trading system.
+There are excellent stand-alone charting software tools on the market, and many can also plug straight into your brokers’ electronic trader platform, allowing trading placement straight from charts, with straight through broker trade execution.

-Online forex software available to suit all trading styles is why online forex trading has become so popular.
-From manual charting software to the growth in Expert Advisors, which help you trade using algorithms, the choice can appear overwhelming.
+Charting software is available to suit all trading styles and is an integral reason for the growth in popularity of online forex trading.
+From manual charting software, to tools where you can code your own indicators and algorithms, the choice can appear overwhelming.

-As a beginner, you should also open an FX demo trading account to practice and test your techniques.
-Most online broker companies will allow you to open a demo account without committing to trade through a live brokerage capital account.
-It will also enable you to undertake backtesting of multiple trades to test your trading system against historical data and see how the statistical expectancy looks.
+As a beginner, ahead of trading live, you should test prospective strategies in a simulated trading environment.
+Most online broker companies will allow you to open a demo account, without committing to trade through a live brokerage capital account.

 Trading in a simulated environment is called forward testing.
 It allows you to trade safely any strategy that you have backtested using the historical data available through the backtester tool of your chosen charting solution.
 By forward testing a strategy through multiple trades that have already back tested successfully with historical data provides confirmation of the statistical expectancy ahead of trading live with real money at risk.